Angular inflation in multi-field ${\alpha}$-attractors: Perturbation analysis

 Going to larger curvatures and mass ratios will lead to a number of angular e-folds $N(\theta)$ that exceeds the observable ones, implying that the CMB horizon crossing point is not during the radial but rather during the angular phase.
 This corresponds to the part of parameter space that lies above the thick black line of Fig.~\ref{fig:Ncontourplot}.
-The calculation of inflationary observables during this phase can be addressed by means of the formalism outlined in this section and will be presented in a separate publication.
+The calculation of inflationary observables during this phase is non-trivial, since the value of the turn-rate $\omega/H={\cal O}(1)$ makes the adiabatic and isocurvature perturbations coupled at sub-horizon scales \cite{Cremonini:2010ua}.
+We leave this analysis for a separate publication.